Somersville Towne Center: History

-County East Mall was opened in 1966 as an open-air shopping center with Sears, Mervyns, and W. T. Grant as the original anchor tenants.
+Somersville Towne Center opened in 1966 as County East Mall, an open-air shopping center with Sears, Mervyns, and W. T. Grant as the original anchor tenants.
 The Hahn Company built the center and sold it to Hexalon Real Estate in 1978.

-In the mid-1970s, JCPenney replaced Grant's as the center's third anchor.
+In late 1976, JCPenney replaced Grant's as the center's third anchor.
 A major overhaul in the late-1980s transformed the center into an enclosed shopping mall with Gottschalks added as a fourth anchor tenant.
 JCPenney closed on January 25, 1997, and was occupied for several years by a furniture retailer until the 97000 sqft building was gutted in 2003 and replaced by the larger two-story Macy's anchor in 2004.
+The Macy's store opened on July 30, 2004.
 Further expansion brought in a Michael's which later became a Marshalls as a fifth anchor in March 2008.
+Before the Macy's store opened in 2004, The mall has been changed to its current name in late 2003.

 In August 2008, Mervyns announced it would close several underperforming stores, including the Somersville Towne Center location, which closed in December of that year.
 Gottschalks closed due to bankruptcy in 2009, leaving two anchors vacant at the mall.
 In late 2012, it was announced that a trampoline park was slated to take a portion of the former Gottschalks.
 In December 2016, half of the former Gottschalks building became a 24 Hour Fitness Super Sport club; the other half of the building remains vacant.

 In 2013, Factory 2-U opened a Fallas Paredes store in the former Mervyns location and became an anchor tenant.
 A year later, the mall was sold by Macerich to Time Equities, with Spinoso Real Estate Group as leasing agent.
 Marshalls closed in 2013 and the space remained vacant until 2015, when Smart & Final opened up as a replacement tenant.
 In November 2018, Hibbett Sports opened up in the mall, replacing the spaces that Hot Topic & Zumiez occupied which closed in 2013 & 2018, respectively.

-On August 6, 2019, it was announced that Sears would be closing the Somersville Town Center location in October 2019 as part of a plan to close 26 stores nationwide.
+On August 6, 2019, it was announced that Sears, the last remaining original anchor, would be closing the Somersville Towne Center location in October 2019 as part of a plan to close 26 stores nationwide.

 On January 8, 2020, it was announced that Macy's would be closing in April 2020 as part of a plan to close 125 stores nationwide.
-After Macy's closed, Fallas closed in August 2022 and the space is now vacant.
-As of September 2022, 24 Hour Fitness, and Smart & Final are the only anchor stores left.
+After Macy's closed, Fallas remained as the last anchor with access to the mall interior; it closed in August 2022 and the space is now vacant.
+As of September 2022, 24 Hour Fitness and Smart & Final are the remaining anchors, though both anchors are inaccessible to the mall interior.

+As of 2025, aside from the aforementioned remaining anchors, a Starbucks on the outer portion of the mall property, and the closure of Hibbett Sports, Shiekh Shoes is the last remaining national chain at the mall still in operation.
+A small number of independent shops also remain in operation.